About the Widtsoe Foundation

 Mormon Scholars Archive.
 Mormon Scholars Archive is the most comprehensive assemblage of the great LDS scholars’ works in digital form and indexed for ease of research.
 It includes all the books, articles, conference talks, speeches, letters and other documents of each scholar beginning with John A. Widtsoe.
 Although it is now in its early stages, there will follow others including such scholars as James E. Talmage, B.H.
 Roberts and Truman Madsen.

 New Testament Commentary.
-As the co-sponsor of the 18-volume New Testament Commentary Series, this will add immeasurably to the base of knowledge about the life and teachings of our Lord and Savior and His disciples.
+As the publication sponsor of the 18-volume New Testament Commentary Series, this will add immeasurably to the base of knowledge about the life and teachings of our Lord and Savior and His disciples.
 Each volume contains a “new rendition” or translation of each book of the New Testament by an LDS scholar, set side-by-side with the King James Translation.
-Together, with verse by verse commentaries, this provides an LDS perspective on the passages in question.
+Together, with verse by verse commentaries, this provides an LDS perspective on each book.

 New Testament Comparative Passages Series.
 Based on a survey of leading Biblical scholars, this series will begin with identifying the most important Bible passages with the widest variety of views on their meaning from differing theological perspectives and religious traditions.
 It will utilize the most authoritative English translations accepted by the Roman Catholic, Greek Orthodox, Church of England/Episcopal, Mainline Protestant, Evangelical and LDS churches.
 Respected scholars of each tradition will provide the meaning of each passage from their own theological interpretation.